fuglaro/UmbyAndGlow2/ScriptFormat.md

 * Loads a pattern to the background, foreground, or tile-map layer.
 * The pattern is defined relative to cordinates that can by offset by X,Y.
 * Setting the distance to 0 will immetiately reload the layer.
+* There are 8 tile layers, each with their own pattern (N=1-8)

 Load a background change at a distance vertically away:
 ```
 _/PATTERN:X,Y@DISTANCE
 ```

-Load a background change at a distance laterally away.
+Load a background change at a distance laterally away:
 ```
 _|PATTERN:X,Y@DISTANCE
 ```